-Over the last decade and a half of failed wars, special forces which comprise the SAS, Special Boat Service, as well as other smaller units have grown to become larger than at any time since the Second World War.
+Over the past decade and a half of failed wars, special forces – which comprise the SAS, the Special Boat Service, as well as other smaller units – have grown to become larger than at any time since the Second World War.
 They now have a strategic and political importance in that they constitute the only major capability we can offer to the United States, the only one that our vastly more powerful ally genuinely values.
-The American military high command takes the view that the regular (or ‘green’) British Army failed in Iraq and Afghanistan and failed badly.
+The American generals take the view that the regular (or ‘green’) British Army failed in Iraq and Afghanistan and failed badly.

 Special forces, however, are a genuinely important asset and much respected by their American counterparts.
 Their utility in the baleful wars on terror, which are ongoing and evolving, is considerable.
 They have worked pretty seamlessly, if very quietly, with their American counterparts.

 Few of my colleagues have any idea as to the real chain of command for the British special forces.
 As a consequence of their perceived importance as a ‘strategic asset’, it is sometimes said that the Prime Minster has a line directly to the Director of Special Forces.
 No one really knows who is ultimately responsible for what the ‘Blades’ get up to.

 Unlike their American counterparts, they seem to sit outside the realm of accountability.
 Some years ago, the American special forces stepped out of line, got too big for their administrative boots and tried to go their own way.
 The Congressional committee responsible for overseeing their activities placed them firmly and decisively ‘back in their box’.